 For over two decades, the Margo Trombetta Infant & Toddler Program has been recognized as one of the four state-wide demonstration site model programs by the California Department of Education, Early Learning Services Division and by the WestEd Program for Infant and Toddler Care (PITC), providing the highest quality of infant and toddler care practices in California.
 The PITC approach emphasizes relationship-based implementation strategies and caregiving practices that are responsive and respect the diverse cultures, lifestyles, preferences, abilities, learning styles, and needs of the children and families served.

-Our Infant Classroom serves: Children ages 6 months through approximately 24 months of age, with a ratio of (1) primary caregiver to (2-3) infants and a group size of (8 or less).
+Our Infant Classroom serves: Children ages 6 months through approximately 24 months of age, with a ratio of one (1) primary caregiver to two to three (2-3) infants and a group size of eight (8) or fewer.
 Age ranges in the infant classroom may vary depending on the development of a child and particular needs of a family.

-Our Toddler Classroom serves: Children approximately 24 months through 36 months of age, with a ratio of (1) primary caregiver to (4) toddlers and a total group size of (12 or less).
+Our Toddler Classroom serves: Children approximately 24 months through 36 months of age, with a ratio of one (1) primary caregiver to four (4) toddlers and a total group size of twelve (12) or fewer.
 Age ranges in the toddler classroom may vary depending on the development of a child and particular needs of a family.

 Children in both classrooms are assigned a "primary caregiver" who serves as the main adult to assist with all of their individual care needs.
 They observe, assess, plan curriculum and meet with individual families on a daily basis to share information about their child's growth and development.

-Our Preschool Classroom serves: Children approximately 36 months through 60 months of age, or entry into kindergarten, with a ratio of (1) primary caregiver to adult to (8) children and a total group size of (24 or less).
+Our Preschool Classroom serves: Children approximately 36 months through 60 months of age, or entry into kindergarten, with a ratio of one (1) primary caregiver to adult to eight (8) children and a total group size of twenty four (24) or fewer.

 The Center provides a developmentally appropriate school readiness program in our largest laboratory classroom.
 Children are assigned to a "primary caregiver" who observes, assesses, documents, and plans curriculum based on their knowledge of each child.
 They also interact with individual families on a daily basis to share the progress of their child.
 Each primary caregiver works with small groups to allow for important social interaction to occur among children and adults.